 We offer specific courses for college bound students that prepare them for all major American and European universities.
 We review with our students all procedures and necessary documents that are needed to apply to international universities.
 We instruct them on the best methods to ensure their acceptance at these universities.

 We strongly believe that students benefit from the campus living experience but recognize that families may choose to have their child be a day student.

 Since 1997, the mission of Nacel Open Door has expanded from exchange programs to include educational services.
 In 2003, Nacel Open Door’s vision to create a school system with the goal of preparing students to succeed in a global community and to become leaders with broad perspectives and high expectations for themselves and others was realized with the establishment of St. Paul Preparatory School in St. Paul, MN, USA.
 These ideas were sculpted into reality by creating the umbrella program, Nacel International School System (NISS).
-NISS was established to manage and develop our schools, so that we can provide a consistent, quality education that will prepare students to successfully compete in the world economy.
+NISS was established to manage and develop our schools so that we can provide a consistent, quality education that will prepare students to successfully compete in the world economy.

-At Saint Paul American School, our students complete a diagnostic testing know as Measures of Academic Progress (MAP) three times per academic year.
+At Saint Paul American School, our students complete a diagnostic testing known as Measures of Academic Progress (MAP) three times per academic year.
 MAP is computer-based adaptive assessments that reveal which academic skills and concepts the student has acquired and what they’re ready to learn.
 MAP gives teachers a way to focus on student differentiation and plan for how we can use class time to support the needs of lower-level students while providing enrichment to challenge higher-level students.

 Student MAP results: